Additional session descriptions will be added periodically.

 The word AND is a wonderful descriptor regarding the Fresh Expressions movement.
 This movement is about strengthening existing congregations AND beginning contextualized forms of church for people highly unlikely to walk through our church doors.
 Do you have a heart and a vision for helping your congregation look outward?
 Do you want to do more than keep the ecclesiastical machinery running?
 In this workshop we will talk about the capacities pastors need in order to carry out the vision of a Multi-Expression (Mixed Economy) church.

-On the new missional frontier, every church will need to become a “multi-site.”
+On the new missional frontier, every church will need to become a “multi-site”, no matter how big or small.
 This workshop will share stories from real congregations in the trenches of decline catalyzing renewal through launching fresh expressions.
 Practical tools will be shared on how to harness the power of the priesthood of believers sitting in our pews.

 Cultivating Rural Fresh Expressions - Edwin Lacey